 School Selection and Maintained Enrollment: McKinney Vento eligible students have a right to select from the options outlined below.
 Students may remain enrolled in their selected schools for the duration of homelessness, and until the end of the academic year upon which they are permanently housed or enroll the child or youth in any public school that non-homeless students who live in the attendance area in which the child or youth is living are eligible to attend.
-Per 42 U.S.C. §11432(g)(3)(A), 42 U.S.C. §11432(g)(3)(I) (i).
+Per 42 U.S.C. §11432(g)(3)(A), 42 U.S.C. §11432(g)(3)(B) and 42 U.S.C. §11432(g)(3)(I) (i).